-Eligible upper division nursing students (meaning those who have not failed 3 or more NUR courses) not continually enrolled in at least one NUR course are also required to reapply to the Nursing Department for upper division nursing.
-This, too, is an abbreviated application process.
+A student may only repeat a sum total of 2 upper division NUR COURSES.
+Once a student receives a third failing grade in the upper division NUR courses, the student will be contacted by the department chair and/or the faculty and will be notified of their dismissal from the program.
+The student at that time will receive advising (in-person) regarding other possible academic options or programs of study.
+Eligible upper division nursing students (see continued progression policy above) not continually enrolled in at least one NUR course are also required to reapply to the Nursing Department for upper division nursing.
+This is an abbreviated application process.
 Admission is not guaranteed; eligible students are re-admitted based on record review and space available.
 Students who withdraw from the upper division nursing courses because of academic, personal, economic, or other reasons are also required to reapply to the program.